Home/Thailand

 Backpacker

-Dorms, street food and fewer tours
+Shared hostel rooms, street food and fewer paid activities

 Budget private room